ssoward/mcp-agentic-fun/BUILD_SYSTEM.md

 ## Overview

-This document describes the comprehensive build and run system for the MCP Agentic Fun project, designed to simplify development, testing, and deployment workflows.
+This document describes the comprehensive build and run system for the MCP Agentic Development Platform project, designed to simplify development, testing, and deployment workflows.

 ## 🔧 System Components